ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick States.rst

                 }
     }

 The ``bell`` component will change to the ``RINGING`` state whenever the ``signal.state`` is ``CRITICAL``.

-.. rubric:: Animating State Changes
-   :name: animating-state-changes

 State changes induce abrupt value changes.
 The `Transition </sdk/apps/qml/QtQuick/qmlexampletoggleswitch/#transition>`_  type allow smoother changes during state changes.
 In transitions, animations and interpolation behaviors are definable.
 The `Animation and Transitions </sdk/apps/qml/QtQuick/qtquick-statesanimations-animations/>`_  article has more information about creating state animations.

 The States and Transitions example demonstrates how to declare a basic set of states and apply animated transitions between them.

-`Using Qt Quick Behaviors with
-States </sdk/apps/qml/QtQuick/qtquick-statesanimations-behaviors/>`_
-explains a common problem when using Behaviors to animate state changes.
+`Using Qt Quick Behaviors with States </sdk/apps/qml/QtQuick/qtquick-statesanimations-behaviors/>`_  explains a common problem when using Behaviors to animate state changes.

-.. rubric:: State Fast Forwarding
-   :name: state-fast-forwarding

 In order for Transition to correctly animate state changes, it is sometimes necessary for the engine to fast forward and rewind a state (that is, internally set and unset the state) before it is finally applied.
 The process is as follows:

 #.
-The state is fast forwarded to determine the complete set of end
+The state is fast forwarded to determine the complete set of end values.
-   values.
 #.
 The state is rewound.
 #.
 The state is fully applied, with transitions.

 In some cases this may cause unintended behavior.
 For example, a state that changes a view's *model* or a Loader's *sourceComponent* will set these properties multiple times (to apply, rewind, and then reapply), which can be relatively expensive.

 State fast forwarding should be considered an implementation detail, and may change in later versions.